Inedo/inedo-docs/Content/proget/api/security/tasks/list-attributes.md

 ## HTTP Response Specification

 A successful (`200`) response body will contain an array of [SecurityTaskAttribute](/docs/proget/api/security#securitytaskattribute-object) objects.
-For example, to listing all task attributes, the request would return this:
+For example, to listing all Task attributes, the request would return this:

 ```json
 GET /api/security/attributes/list